-1 GENERAL 7 1.1 What is the difference between The Swedish Internet Foundation and Registry Services?
+1 GENERAL 7 1.1 WHAT IS THE DIFFERENCE BETWEEN THE SWEDISH INTERNET FOUNDATION AND REGISTRY SERVICES?
 7 1.2 WHAT DOES A THICK REGISTRY ENTAIL?
 7 2 ECONOMICS 8 2.1 WHAT IS THE STRUCTURE OF THE PRICING MODEL FOR REGISTRARS?
 8 2.2 WHEN WILL REGISTRY SERVICES ISSUE INVOICES?
-2.3 AS REGISTRARS, WILL WE BE INVOICED EVERY 12 MONTHS FOR REGISTERED DOMAIN NAMES?
-2.4 WHAT ARE THE TERMS OF PAYMENT WITH REGISTRY SERVICES?
-2.5 WHAT RULES APPLY FOR VAT?
+8 2.3 AS REGISTRARS, WILL WE BE INVOICED EVERY 12 MONTHS FOR REGISTERED DOMAIN NAMES?
+8 2.4 2.5 WHAT RULES APPLY FOR VAT?
 8 2.6 WILL WE RECEIVE A PHYSICAL INVOICE FROM REGISTRY SERVICES AND AN E-MAIL?
 9 3 ROUTINES 10 3.1 CHANGE OF REGISTRAR 10 3.1.1 How do you perform a change of registrar?
-10 3.1.2 What is an authorization code?
-10 3.1.3 What happens if the authorization code is misused?
+3.1.2 What is an authorization code?
+3.1.3 What happens if the authorization code is misused?
 10 3.1.4 Is it possible to deny the registrant a change of registrar?
 10 3.1.5 Can the registrant do a registrar transfer if the domain name is the subject of an ADR/UDRP process or court case?
 11 3.1.6 Can the registrar charge a fee when a registrant wants to change registrar?
 11 3.1.7 Can a registrar transfer be done even if the domain name has been deactivated?
 11 3.1.8 Can the current registrar deny the registrant a change of registrar in the event of unpaid invoices?
 11 3.1.9 Does a registrant have to belong to a certain registrar for a certain amount of time before changing registrar?
 11 3.1.10 How long is an authorization code valid in the event of changing registrar?
 11 3.1.11 As registrars, are we obligated to ensure that the customer has actually changed registrar?
 11 3.2 CHANGE OF HOLDER (REGISTRANT) 11 3.2.1 How should a change of holder be performed?
-11 3.2.2 Who can request a change of holder of a domain name?
+3.2.2 Who can request a change of holder of a domain name?
 12 3.2.3 Can a change of holder be combined with a change of registrar?
 12 3.2.4 How will the original registrant be informed that a change of holder has been performed?
 12 3.2.5 How is change of holder handled in the event of sale of business?
-12 3.2.6 What can go wrong in a change of holder?
-12 3.2.7 As a registrar, what do you do if the original registrant reports an incorrect change of holder?
-12 3.2.8 As a registrar, what do you do when the current registrant reports that the change of holder was conduct using a forged signature?
+3.2.6 What can go wrong in a change of holder?
+3.2.7 As a registrar, what do you do if the original registrant reports an incorrect change of holder?
+3.2.8 As a registrar, what do you do when the current registrant reports that the change of holder was conduct using a forged signature?
 3.2.9 How is a change of holder request handled when the company declares bankruptcy?
-3.2.10 How is change of holder handled when the person requesting the change is not authorized to act on behavior the company?
-13 3.2.11 How is a change of holder handled when incorrect customer information is registered?
+3.2.10 How is change of holder handled when the person requesting the change is not authorized to act on behouse the company?
+3.2.11 How is a change of holder handled when incorrect customer information is registered?
 13